AMS-Complete/Attendance-Management-System/README.md

 Design Document:
 Design document is prepared by Manahil zaheer and rechecked by Zahra bibi.
 <br>
-SRSofattendencemanagementsystem is upload by group leader Manahil zaheer with the complete sourse code of project
+SRS of attendencemanagementsystem is upload by group leader Manahil zaheer with the complete sourse code of project
 <br>
 you can watch the flow of project from the link below
 <br>